askmuhsin/FaceLock/README.md

 **FaceLock** is a privacy-first face re-identification demo.
 It shows that you can match faces without ever sending recognizable images or embeddings outside your device.

-Like [SpotlightPro](https://github.com/askmuhsin/SpotlightPro), this is a focused, minimal product built to demonstrate a single sharp idea.

 ---

 ## Why FaceLock?